The engineering behind the roll.

 Each subsystem holds to a measured design target.

-Four subsystems inside the roll, engineered together: membrane, flow, humidity, signal.
-Each is a design target, not an assumption.
+Four design targets, engineered together: membrane, flow, humidity, signal.

 01